 Module audioio.audioconverter

-Command line script for converting audio files.
+Command line script for converting, downsampling, renaming and merging audio files.

 audioconverter -o test.wav test.mp3